akka/akka/akka-docs/src/main/paradox/java/stream/stream-composition.md

 We have seen that we can use `named()` to introduce a nesting level in the fluid DSL (and also explicit nesting by using `create()` from `GraphDSL`).
 Apart from having the effect of adding a nesting level, `named()` is actually a shorthand for calling `withAttributes(Attributes.name("someName"))`.
 Attributes provide a way to fine-tune certain aspects of the materialized running entity.
-For example buffer sizes for asynchronous stagescan be controlled via attributes (see @ref:[Buffers for asynchronous stages](stream-rate.md#async-stream-buffers)).
+For example buffer sizes for asynchronous stages can be controlled via attributes (see @ref:[Buffers for asynchronous stages](stream-rate.md#async-stream-buffers)).
 When it comes to hierarchic composition, attributes are inherited by nested modules, unless they override them with a custom value.